 Subscribe to Christianity Today

-Pious Nietzsche: Decadence and Dionysian Faith (Indiana Series in the Philosophy of Religion)
+Pious Nietzsche: Decadence and Dionysian Faith (Philosophy of Religion)

 Bruce Ellis Benson

 Indiana University Press, 2007